Top LangSmith Competitors & Alternatives for LLM Observability in 2024

 Top Alternatives to LangSmith

 The landscape of LangSmith alternatives is diverse, offering solutions that range from open-source frameworks providing maximum control to comprehensive observability platforms designed for enterprise scale.
 Each tool is engineered with a specific philosophy, catering to different needs such as model explainability, user engagement analytics, or cost-effective scalability.
-Let’s explore the leading contenders.
+Based on 2025 roundups and comparative guides, the tools below remain among the most frequently evaluated options updated Jul 2025 .

 Orq.ai: The All-in-One Collaboration Platform